-The Kosher Kiwi Licensing Authority is headed by Rabbis N. Friedler and Y. Mizrahi.
+The Kosher Kiwi Licensing Authority is headed by Rabbis N. Friedler and A. Tal.

 Sheilot (questions on Jewish Law) are referred to either the Kashrut Authority of New South Wales Kashrut or Kosher Australia in Melbourne with whom we work in close conjunction.
 Likewise we consult with numerous poskim on different occasions and follow the general guidelines of major agencies such as OU and CRC.

-- For infomation on kosher food available in New Zealand, please visit the Kosher Kiwi Directory tab
+- For information on kosher food available in New Zealand, please click the Kosher Kiwi Directory tab below.

 - For information on how to make your production kosher, please visit our Getting Certified tab.